heathergaya/Shiny_Torts/README.md

 This app is written to be gopher tortoise survey specific - however, the general framework can be used for a variety of other line-transect surveys.

 Quick and dirty directions:

-Step 1: Unzip the files
+Step 1: Download the ShinyTorts.zip file and unzip

 Step 2: Install JAGS (if not already on your computer) from https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/Windows/